Dan Sassi

-Daniel Christopher Anthony Sassi (born 8 December 2003) is an English professional footballer who plays as a centre-back for Altrincham, on loan from Blackpool.
+Daniel Christopher Anthony Sassi (born 8 December 2003) is an English professional footballer who plays as a centre-back for club Newport County.

 Career

-The defender started in the academy for Stoke City, and moved in the summer of 2020 to Burnley.
+Sassi started in the academy for Stoke City, and moved in the summer of 2020 to Burnley.
 On 1 February 2024, Sassi joined Blackpool, and moved on 23 February 2024 on loan to Rochdale.

 On 2 September 2024, he returned to National League side Rochdale on an initial two-month loan deal.
 In January 2025, he joined AFC Fylde on loan for the remainder of the season.

-Sassi went out on loan again, in August 2025, to Altrincham, initially until January 2026.
+Sassi went out on loan again, in August 2025, to Altrincham, initially until January 2026 but the loan was extended to the end of the season.

+In June 2026 joined EFL League Two club Newport County on a permanent contract.
+He made his debut for Newport against Wimbledon on 8 August 2026 in the EFL Cup first round which Newport lost 5-4 on penalties after drawing 1-1 in normal time.